qurbat/upi-recon/README.md

 ## Contributions
 Contributions are welcome.
 Feature wishlist:
-- Introduce support for more API providers []
+- [ ] Introduce support for more API providers
-- Improve argument parsing section []
+- [ ] Improve argument parsing code
-- Refactor code to publish as a Python module []
+- [ ] Refactor for release as Python module